 Hoi An – HueDay 10

-After breakfast you will be collected by your private guide and transferred in a private vehicle (approximately 4 hours) to Hue.
-Today the drive over the Hai Van Pass will be one of the most scenic ones in your trip.
-En route you will stop to visit the Marble Mountain, My Khe Beach which was home to American GIs during the war, and Lang Co Beach and fishing village.
+After breakfast, you will be collected by your private guide and transferred in a private vehicle (approximately 4 hours) to the Royal City of Hue.
+Today the drive over the Hai Van Pass will be one of the most scenic ones on your trip.
+En route, you will stop to visit the Marble Mountain, My Khe Beach which was home to American GIs during the war, and Lang Co Beach and fishing village.

 Arrive in Hue after midday and check into your hotel.